Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 156.  ### Question156
-The Definition of Done is a mandatory part of Scrum
+True or False: The Definition of Done is a mandatory part of Scrum.

-- [ ] False
+- [ ] False.
-- [x] True
+- [x] True.

 _[⬆ Back to Top](#table-of-contents)_